 Early Years Foundation Stage (EYFS) and Key Stage 1 (Years 1 and 2)

 At EYFS and KS1 we recognise the importance of developing children’s speaking and listening skills to the development of literacy skills.
 The teaching of early reading recognises the importance of phonics.
 Daily discrete phonic sessions ensure that all children can confidently and fluently decode words.
 Children take part in weekly guided reading lessons where teachers can target ability groups for children, teaching specific skills.
 This in an opportunity for children to apply their phonic knowledge to books which are closely matched to their current phonic stage.

 Key Stage 2 (Years 3 to 6)

 Literacy, especially in upper KS2, is heavily weighted to the learning of reading skills which then in turn can be applied to their writing skills.
-Children are grouped according to their individual needs and taught the full range of skills that they require to decode a range of texts as well as respond to the texts with insight.
+Children are grouped according to their individual needs and taught the full range of skills that they require to decode and comprehend a range of texts as well as respond to the texts with insight.